 Also, keep in mind that some salesmen earn commission on high-interest rate loans.
 Beware!

-If you enjoyed this post, share it on Twitter or Facebook!
+If you enjoyed this post, share it on Twitter and Facebook!

 Danielle is a travel finance strategist, writer, speaker and podcaster.
 She paid off $63,000 of student loan debt in 4 years, bought a house at 27 and has traveled to 26 countries.
 She refuses to let her financial responsibilities hold her back from living life on her own terms.